Luca25702-pixel/Ransom-Fake/README.md

 # Ransom-Fake

-This repository contains an open-source "virus" that moves your libraries to %UserProfile%\AppData\Roaming\Microsoft\Windows and replaces them with "encrypted" files.
+This repository contains an open-source simulation of a ransomware-like "virus" designed to move your libraries to `%UserProfile%\AppData\Roaming\Microsoft\Windows` and replace them with "encrypted" files.
+This project is intended for educational purposes only.

-# How to make it work
+## How to Make It Work

-This malware won't work if:
+To ensure the functionality of this simulation, please note the following requirements:

-  * You don't run the file as administrator.
+- **Run as Administrator**: The script must be executed **without** administrative privileges.

-  * Your PowerShell execution policy is set to allow only trusted scripts .
+- **PowerShell Execution Policy**: Your PowerShell execution policy should allow the execution of scripts.
+Ensure it is not restricted to only trusted scripts.

-  * If you have Ransomware protection turned on in Windows Security app.
+- **Ransomware Protection**: Disable any ransomware protection features in the Windows Security app, as they may prevent the script from functioning.

-  # Disclaimer #
+## Disclaimer

-  This project is just for educational purpose .
-Don't use it for pranks or ilegal things.
+This project is strictly for educational purposes. **Do not use it for pranks or illegal activities.** Engaging in illegal activities can be classified as cybercrime and may have serious legal consequences.

-  Beaware!
-Using it for ilegal purpose can be a cybercrime!
+**Be Aware!** Using this simulation for malicious purposes is unethical and can lead to severe repercussions.